ettoredn/container-php-fpm/README.md

 - php app mounted via bind mount.
 This is done by docker-compose.
 - CLI executable via `docker exec -it <instance> php`
+- use `/var/www/app` as document root because `/var/www`/ is set as ServerRoot

 ## Included extensions
 - GD with WebP, PNG, JPEG support